 Illinois State University's graduate programs prepare students for scholarly, professional, and creative endeavors.
 Our nearly 3,000 graduate students call Illinois State home.
 You will find the University in the twin cities of Bloomington-Normal, Illinois, a metropolitan area of 150,000 about midway (120 miles/200 kilometers) between the major cities of Chicago, Illinois and St. Louis, Missouri.

-Unlike for a bachelor's degree where all students apply with a common application and have common requirements, admission to a graduate program requires that you meet requirements at three levels:
+Unlike for a bachelor's degree where all students apply with a common application and requirements, admission to a graduate program requires that you meet program-specific requirements at three levels: